-The ADM1034 is a dual-channel remote- and local-temperature sensor and fan controller.
-The remote channels monitor the temperature of two remote thermal diodes, which may be discrete 2N3904/6s or may be located on a microprocessor die.
+The ADM1033 is a one channel remote- and local-temperature sensor and fan controller.
+The remote channel monitors the temperature of the remote thermal diode, which may be discrete 2N3904/6s or may be located on a microprocessor die.
 The device also monitors its own ambient temperature.

-The ADM1034 can monitor and control the speed of two cooling fans.
+The ADM1033 can monitor and control the speed of cooling fan.
 The user can program a target fan speed, or else use the look-up table to input a temperature-to-fan speed profile.
 The look-up table can be configured to run the fans at discrete speeds (discrete mode) or to ramp the fan speed with temperature (linear mode).

-The ADM1034 communicates over a 2-wire SMBus 2.0 interface.
+The ADM1033 communicates over a 2-wire SMBus 2.0 interface.
 An 8-level LOCATION input allows the user to choose between SMBus 1.1 and SMBus 2.0.
-An ALERT output indicates error conditions.
-The THERM I/O signals overtemperature as an output and times THERM assertions as an input.
-Pin 8 can be configured as a reference for the THERM (PROCHOT) input.
+An \overline{ALERT} output indicates error conditions.
+The \overline{THERM} I/O signals overtemperature as an output and times \overline{THERM} assertions as an input.
+Pin 8 can be configured as a reference for the \overline{THERM} ($\overline{PROCHOT}$) input.